 A Guide To Criminal Injuries Compensation Authority Maximum Payouts

 The CICA scheme is available to violent crime victims where the crime occurred in England, Wales or Scotland.
-It is able to pay compensation to cover physical injuries, sexual or physical abuse and disabling mental injuries.
+It can pay compensation to cover physical injuries, sexual or physical abuse and disabling mental injuries.

-The criteria for making a CICA claim are different from normal personal injury claims so we’ll review these as we progress through this guide.
-It’s important that you file your claim properly because once it’s been settled, you’re unable to ask for further compensation.
+The criteria for making a CICA claim are different from normal personal injury claims, so we’ll review these as we progress through this guide.
+You must file your claim properly because once it’s been settled, you’re unable to ask for further compensation.